JohnWheeler2003/ProjectGreyMatter/explanations.md

 # Understanding Image Data Preprocessing

-## 1. What to install into venv
+## 1. What to install into the virtual environment
 ```bash
 pip install torch torchvision torchaudio matplotlib numpy pandas

 pip install jupyter tqdm
 ```
-torch       -> Core PyTorch library (tensors, models, training) torchvision -> Datasets, transforms, pretrained models torchaudio  -> Comes with torch suite (safe to include) matplotlib  -> For image visualization numpy       -> General math and array operations pandas      -> For handling any data or metrics tqdm        -> Optional progress bars for training loops
+- torch: Core PyTorch library (tensors, models, training)
+- torchvision: Datasets, transforms, pretrained models
+- torchaudio : Comes with torch suite (safe to include)
+- matplotlib: For image visualization
+- numpy: General math and array operations
+- pandas: For handling any data or metrics
+- tqdm : Optional progress bars for training loops

 ## 2. Define Image Transformations
-    - transforms.Resize((128,128))
+1. ```transforms.Resize((128,128))```
     Resizes images to find good balance between resolution and training speed
     - 512x 512 has 262,144 pixels.
 128x128 has 16384 pixels ...16 times less data per image

-            - Feature Learning
+    Feature Learning
-                - for classification (not diagnosis), CNNs don't need to see every tiny pixel detail.
+    - For classification (not diagnosis), CNNs don't need to see every tiny pixel detail.
 The patterns distinguishing classes (shape or texture differences between tumor type) remain visible even at smaller scales

-    - transforms.ToTensor
+2. ```transforms.ToTensor```
-        converts image to tensor (C x H x W) and normalzies pixel values from [0,255] to [0,1]
+    - Converts image to tensor (C x H x W) and normalzies pixel values from [0,255] to [0,1]

-        scales pixel values.. doesn't yet normalize to [-1,1]
+    - Scales pixel values since it doesn't yet normalize to [-1,1]

-        - What is a tensor: multidimensional array scalar -> single number vector -> 1D tensor matrix -> 2D tensor
+    - What is a tensor: multidimensional array
+        - scalar:  single number
+        - vector:  1D tensor
+        - matrix:  2D tensor
-            image -> 3D tensor
+        - image:  3D tensor

     - Why use a tensor?
         - They are easily processed by GPUs
         - Automatically differentiated (for training)
         - transformed efficiently

-        This function converts PIL image or NumPy array -> PyTorch Tensor Additionally it scales pixel values from [0,255] to [0,1] by dividing each pixel by 255
+    This function converts PIL image or NumPy array → PyTorch Tensor Additionally it scales pixel values from [0,255] to [0,1] by dividing each pixel by 255
         Before:  [255, 128, 64]
         After:   [1.0, 0.5, 0.25]

-    - transforms.Normalize((0,5,),(0.5,))
+3. ```transforms.Normalize((0,5,),(0.5,))```
-        rescales data so each pixel is between [-1, 1] helps the gradients flow better and the network train more efficiently
+    Rescales data so each pixel is between [-1, 1] Helps the gradients flow better and the network train more efficiently

     Why normalize?
     - Neural networks train better when:
         - the data has zero mean (centered around 0)
         - and a consistent scale (so no single feature dominates others)
-            - essentially this stabilizes gradients and improves convergence speed
+    - This stabilizes gradients and improves convergence speed
     - Without normalization, some features (like bright pixels) dominate, gradients become unstable, and training may either fail to converge or overfit poorly.

 ## 3. Load datasets using ImageFolder
 - Done so that each image is automatically labeled by the folder name (glioma, meningioma, etc) so that we don't have to manually label everything

 ## 4. Create DataLoaders
-    Why create them?
+1. Why create them?
     - allow you to batch and shuffle data efficiently which is useful when training on GPU

-        Prevents loading of thousands of images so that your GPU/CPU memory doesn't blow up
+   - Prevents loading of thousands of images so that your GPU/CPU memory doesn't blow up

-    batch_size dictates how many images are passed through the model per training step
+    ```batch_size``` dictates how many images are passed through the model per training step

-    Why is shuffle true for training vs false for testing?
+2. Why is shuffle true for training vs false for testing?
-        Shuffle=True (for training)
+    ```Shuffle=True``` (for training)
     - Images are shuffled each epoch to avoid the model learning any ordering pattern (epoch being one complete pass through the whole dataset)
         - for example: if all "glioma" images came before "meningioma" the model might overfit early classes

-        Shuffle=False (for testing)
+    ```Shuffle=False``` (for testing)
     - When testing or validating, we want results to be reproducible and consistent, not randomized
     - we just care about measuring performance, not learning patterns, so shuffling is unnecesary

-## 5 and 6 Testing
-    - 5 tests whether the images are being grabbed and labeled correctly
-    - 6 tests the dataloaders are working correclty by outputting:
-        - Batch image tensor shape which tells us how many samples it's taking, the dimensions, and the resolution of the images
-        - Batch label tensor shape tells us how many batches are being taken
-        - First 5 labels verify that we are using the correct categories

 ## NOTE ON STRUCTURE
 At this point, we could have multiple separate files to make a structure like this: